 Vanilla cake is the absolute classic cake: nice flavour and elegant taste.
-And this Moist Vanilla Cake Recipe is really great because the cake layers are fluffy and with velvety texture.
+And this Moist Vanilla Cake Recipe is really great because the layers are fluffy and with velvety texture and the buttercream amazingly delicious.
 Indeed, that cake is a heavenly experience and an unforgettable treat!

 I need to confess that before starting to prepare that cake I didn’t know how I wanted it.
-I had thought about vanilla, then I found this wonderful recipe and decided to give it a try.
+I had thought about vanilla, then I found this wonderful recipe and decided to adapt it.
 I divided the batter in two parts and coloured one of them in pink.
 The inspiration came from the colourful marshmallows which I had in my pantry.
 I suddenly knew that I should use them for the decoration.
 That’s why I also wanted to give the cake a similar to marshmallow look.

-Both frostings have vanilla taste as well: one is a simple Creme Chantilly (or sweetened whipped cream) and the other one is a combination of cream cheese and butter.
-Surely you know that cream cheese always adds a special deliciousness to any homemade food!
+This cake is made with two frostings and both have vanilla taste as well: one is a simple Creme Chantilly (or sweetened whipped cream) and the other one is a combination of cream cheese and butter.
+Surely you know that cream cheese always adds an extra deliciousness to any homemade food!
 In this case its taste is not predominant but it is enough to give the frosting a velvety texture and softness.

 The last little touch in this cake are the dulce de leche truffles.
 Certainly they are not mandatory here so you can even skip them.
 Nevertheless the taste contrast between the truffles and the rest of this fantastic cake is remarkable so the extra efforts to make them are worth it.

 The marshmallow decoration is quite pretty and an easy way to add colour and make the cake even more impressive!
 Of course, you can also use other decorations like fruits or pipe some frosting, but the current one is the easiest that guarantees impressive look.